The Elfin Ship: Plot summary

 The story centers on a river trip organized when trading ships with Christmas items inexplicably fail to arrive.
 Unknown to the heroes, their route downriver to a seaside trading center will take them through areas under siege from evil forces including crazed goblins, malevolent witches, and the sinister dwarf Selznak.

 Professor Wurzle provides somewhat misguided explanations and histories for events as they arise.
 The youngest character, Dooly, is given to wild fantasies and stories.
 This frequently leaves the inexperienced adventurer, cheesemaker Jonathan Bing, with competing and implausible explanations as to what is actually going on.
 (As the story progresses, it becomes evident that many of Dooly's apparently wilder statements are true.)

 Downstream, they encounter Miles the Magician, the carefree link men, and the elves at Seaside running the mysterious elfin ship, which is seen at rare, inexplicable moments.
 These friends are needed to thwart Selznak's plans, which are entwined in their own in ways that only slowly become evident.
 Dooly's piratical grandfather is hunted down at his fantastic submarine, and forced to reveal his role in assisting Selznak.
 They decide how to deal with the various threats, Bing, Wurzle, Dooly and Dooly's grandfather heading back upriver to confront Selznak in his castle lair.

 Literary precedents

 Written and submitted as The Man in the Moon about 1978, it was rewritten, and the second half expanded following the comments accompanying the rejection by editor Lester Del Rey.
 Del Rey published the reworked version as The Elfin Ship, in 1982.
 (The Man in the Moon was Blaylock's first novel written to completion.)
-According to Blaylock, The Man in the Moon was influenced almost entirely by Kenneth Grahame's Wind in the Willows, along with Mark Twain's Adventures of Huckleberry Finn, The Brownies and the Goblins, and illustrations by Arthur Rackham.
+According to Blaylock, The Man in the Moon was influenced almost entirely by Kenneth Grahame's 1908 children's book The Wind in the Willows, along with Mark Twain's Adventures of Huckleberry Finn, The Brownies and the Goblins, and illustrations by Arthur Rackham.